This post was most recently updated on July 14th, 2021

 When the European Union sets some rules, it applies to Cyprus too.

-So basically, some rules in Cyprus match with the law in Germany, France, Netherlands, or any other European countries, for that matter.
+So basically, some rules in Cyprus match with the law in Germany, France, Netherlands, or any other European country, for that matter.

 Cyprus has all the facilities that one can get in any of the European Counties.